quabbit/quabbit.github.io/index.md

 &nbsp	.<br>
 .<br>

-&nbspI think I get it.
+&nbsp I think I get it.
 HUM.
 Why the effrontery of chucking a wildcard in the way of a system and calling it a life like a night.
 Nearly as spit-stupid as interloping onto political territory with an idea of where it ought to be.
 Stay back.
 The problem is fragility.
 Wound indefinitely together and constitutive of corollaries, a striking, inimitable, lobular interdependence.
 Clad but vitiated by its own structure.
 Grids are pervious in and around the pistons; hence grid-ness, that quality, and dependence, that need.
 A grid would not exist without tender upkeep and the general miracle of technicky Johnstons whose granitic, alienated scuttle twangs some latently termitophilic chord deep within me, feels.
 Bet they pinch loaves without warring with what it all means in the grand scheme.
 Bet they have not a second for the useless sound of it.
 Get tested by the sound of it.
 Mere cilia from the throttle.
 I think respect to it: Always a directional brim furnishing hints of what was, could become, one end or the next.
 Imminence as a slippery flue accompanied by the eternal lament of some tradition to lace the gallery.
 I say on the whole, for the scene of mind, for what its worth, fill it with a molten product.
 Nobody should have what it is.
 Let shells spin their pipings and into coiled, immortal parts as looking spindled together in last stops like ABSTRACT, OUTSTRETCHED.
 A piece of coral.
 Holy.<br>
-&nbspJEAZINXSKY (PER DE BOOK OF DUBERONOMY): Maui Waui?<br>
+&nbsp JEAZINXSKY (PER DE BOOK OF DUBERONOMY): Maui Waui?<br>
-&nbspME: No. A token reminder.<br>
+&nbsp ME: No. A token reminder.<br>
-&nbspJEAZINXSKY: Maui Bubble Gift.<br>
+&nbsp JEAZINXSKY: Maui Bubble Gift.<br>
-&nbspME: A tacky reminder to stick a fork in it, or else socket."</i><br>
+&nbsp ME: A tacky reminder to stick a fork in it, or else socket."</i><br>

 ***
 #### SKILLS, KNOWLEDGE